doej1367/PiPresentationTimer/README.md

 # PiPresentationTimer
-A small Pie Chart that slowly fills red in a set timeframe to have a better overview over the time left in a presentation.
+A small pie chart that slowly fills red in a set timeframe to have a better overview over the time left in a presentation.

 It sits on the upper right side of the screen, partially transparent.